FOOD PROVISIONS SERVICE

-Since the beginning of the coronavirus lockdown in March, in line with government requirements, Coexist Community Kitchen has halted all of its primary services, cookery classes and events.
+At beginning of the coronavirus lockdown in March 2020, in line with government requirements, we halted all of its primary services, cookery classes and events at the Coexist Community Kitchen.

-Instead, we are now working with the National Food Service, providing an emergency kitchen service, preparing and cooking nourishing meals every Tuesday to be packed and delivered to hundreds of people who need them within our community.
+Instead, we are now working with the Caring in Bristol, providing an emergency kitchen service, preparing and cooking nourishing meals every week to be packed and delivered to hundreds of people who need them within our community.

 Since we began, with the help of a small team of volunteers and regular food donations from Edible Futures, Elm Tree Farm and St Werbergh's City Farm, as well as several local allotments, we have been able to send out thousands of meals to people across Bristol.
 These meals can be eaten immediately or frozen and stored for another mealtime.